Views:

 • be in a role that supports facilities management such as a hospital cleaner

-If you work for an employer that provides a range of services such as a supermarket which has a pharmacy, you'll be asked to confirm your job role.
+You'll be asked to confirm your job role if you work for an employer that provides a range of services such as a supermarket which has a pharmacy.

 If you're self-employed but working in the health and social care sector, you must provide evidence of your role.